Jarno458/TsRandomizer/ReadMe.md

 * Having the Varndagrath collected away will cause the door to close and softlock the player
 * Orb pedestal in the room before Emperor Nuvius always spawns even if you didn't kill him yet
 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
-* Entering a door backwards with a higher level keycard will permanently open it even when specific keycards are on
 * When Progressive Vertical Movement is enabled, collecting Hairpin/Lightwall/Sash may show a popup with the wrong item

 # Ideas